 \section{Abstract}

-Many scientists are now researching hydrogen production, because it provides a clean, sustainable alternative to fossil fuel \cite{gals}.
-Research work and prototyping various aspects of hydrogen power continues to advance.
+Hydrogen synthesis is a clean, sustainable alternative to fossil fuel \cite{gals}.
+It has come of age: prototyping various aspects of hydrogen power are hot topics.

-Over 90 \% of all chemical manufacture uses a solid catalyst.
-This work describes catalytic selective hydrogen production (hydration of pre-adsorbed CO, during the water-gas shiftreaction) optimising reactant structure on a model catalyst.
-Focus is on partial O-H bond dissociation after carbon-monoxide is co-adsorbed with water at Pt(111).
-Finally, hydrogen gas is given off.
+In 9 out of 10 reactions, a solid catalyst is used.
+Here hydrogen production (via water-gas shift) is studied.
+Adsorbed reactants are optimidsed on model Pt(111).
+Focus is on partial O-H bond dissociation, when CO is co-adsorbed with water on this plane. hydrogen is the product.
 Many chemical reactions involve bond-dissociation.
 This process is often the key to rate-limiting reaction steps at solid surfaces.

 Bond-breaking is poorly described by Hartree-Fock and DFT methods, our embedded active site approach is used.
 We showcase Quantum Monte Carlo (QMC) methodology using the ground-state Slater Determinant of a simple four primitive-cell layer model, oriented to expose Pt (111), to initialise the QMC.
 This stochastic approach solves the Schr{\"o}dinger equation.
 It recently came of age for heterogeneous systems involving solids.
 During hydrolysis of carbon monoxide, initial O-H bond stretch is rate-limiting.
 Its dissociation energy is offset by surface Pt-H bond formation.
-The reactive formate (H-O-C=O) species is formed, and interacts with a vicinal Pt.
-The products are carbon dioxide and hydrogen, with a H-atom dissociated from the formate species and another desorbed from Pt(111).
-This yields 100\% hydrogen gas.
+The reactive formate (H-O-C=O) species formed by initial hydrolysis of CO, also interacting with a vicinal Pt.
+The products are hydrogen (CO$_2$ by-product is mineralised.
+A H-atom dissociates from the formate, another is desorbed from Pt(111).
+This yields pure hydrogen.

-This single-determinant work is compared to a high-level configuration interaction (CI) wave-function.
-Activation barriers are given to 2.2kJ/mol (c.f.
+Single-determinant work with a novel averaging procedure is compared to a high-level configuration interaction (CI) wave-function.
+Activation barriers are given to 0.86kJ/mol (c.f.
 0.7 of the CI benchmark).
-Active sites are embedded in the metal lattice exposing its close-packed face.
-These trial wave-functions start the QMC.
+Active sites embedded in metal lattice (111) faces.
+These trial wave-functions guide QMC.